jeantessier/jeantessier.com/README.md

 `SoftwareEngineering`.
 At both the top-level and in `SoftwareEngineering`, there are some blog-like features:

-- `Books.cgi`
+- `Books.html`
-- `BooksBackLog.cgi`
+- `BooksBackLog.html`
-- `SoftwareEngineering/Books.cgi`
+- `SoftwareEngineering/Books.html`
-- `SoftwareEngineering/BooksBackLog.cgi`
+- `SoftwareEngineering/BooksBackLog.html`
-- `SoftwareEngineering/Journal.cgi`
+- `SoftwareEngineering/Journal.html`

-They take their input from the `data` folder next to them.
-The name of the script has to match the prefix of the files in the `data` folder.
+These [AngularJS](https://angularjs.org/) apps take their input from the `data` folder next to them.
+The name of the app has to match the prefix of the files in the `data` folder.

 `Books` helps me document the books I read.
 Lately, I've been copying the information into [Goodreads.com](http://goodreads.com/).